olxver2025/aigroupchatdiscord/README.md

    ```
    pip install nextcord requests
    ```

-3. Ensure Ollama is running at `http://localhost:11434`.
+3. Download and setup Ollama at https://ollama.ai

 4. Configure your bot token by replacing the token in `bot.run()` with your own Discord bot token.